jiweigang1/janito/docs/index.md

 ## 🌐 Web Applications

--  **janito/web**: Main Flask web application interface.
-See [API Reference](reference/api.md#janitowebapp).
--  **janito/termweb**: Lightweight Quart- based web file viewer for CLI file links.
+-  **janito/termweb**: Quart-based web application for file viewing and browser-based interaction.
 See [API Reference](reference/api.md#janitotermwebapp).

 ## 📚 More Detailed Documentation
-For the most comprehensive and up- to- date documentation, see the [README on GitHub](https://github.com/joaompinto/janito/blob/main/README.md).
+For the most comprehensive and up-to-date documentation, see the [README on GitHub](https://github.com/joaompinto/janito/blob/main/README.md).

 - - -